aubricot/computer_vision_with_eol_images/object_detection_for_image_tagging/README.md

 Results from object detection models used for the different tasks can be used to inform future large-scale image processing and user features for EOLv3 images.

 ## Getting Started
-All files in this portion of the repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html) (Google Colaboratory, "a free cloud service, based on Jupyter Notebooks for machine-learning education and research").
-Using Colab, everything is run entirely in the cloud (and can link to Google Drive) and no local software or library installs are requried.
+All files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html)*.
+This repository is set up so that each notebook can be run as a standalone script.
+It is not necessary to clone the entire repository.
+Instead, you can just find project sections that are interesting and direclty try for yourself!
+Any needed files and directories are set up within the notebook.

 For additional details on steps below, see the [project wiki](https://github.com/aubricot/computer_vision_with_eol_images/wiki).

+**New to Google Colab?
+More info: Google Colaboratory is "a free cloud service, based on Jupyter Notebooks for machine-learning education and research."
+Notebooks run entirely on VMs in the cloud and links to you Google Drive for accessing files.
+This means no local software or library installs are requried.
+If running locally and using a GPU, there are several softwares that need to be installed first and take up ~10 GB and a few workarounds are required if running on a Windows OS.
+Working in the cloud eliminates these problems and makes it easier to collaborate if multiple users are on different operating systems.
+If you prefer to use your local machine for object detection, refer to the [Tensorflow Object Detection API Tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb).*

 ## Plant/pollinator
 **Step 1) Run images through model, post-process and display results:** To run EOL Angiosperm images through pre-trained YOLOv3 model, post-process results (only keep predictions for 'Butterfly', 'Insect', 'Beetle', 'Ant', 'Bat (Animal)', 'Bird', 'Bee', or 'Invertebrate' and convert to "pollinator present"), and display detected tags on images, click here [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/aubricot/computer_vision_with_eol_images/blob/master/object_detection_for_image_tagging/plant_pollinator/plant_poll_generate_tags_yolov3.ipynb).